South of the Border (1939 song)

-"South of the Border Down Mexico Way" is a popular song describing a trip to Mexico, written by Jimmy Kennedy and Michael Carr and published in 1939 for the film of the same name starring country star Gene Autry.
+"South of the Border Down Mexico Way" is a popular song describing a trip to Mexico, written by Jimmy Kennedy and Michael Carr.
+It was originally released in 1939, with many versions following, including one for the film of the same name sung by star Gene Autry.

 Background

-In the lyrics, a man looks back with regret for having left a woman he can't forget.
-When he returns much later, she is preparing to wed, presumably to either the church or another man.
+In the lyrics, a man looks back with regret for having left a woman he cannot forget.
+When he returns much later, she is preparing to wed, presumably another man.
 In the movie, however, she has become a nun to atone for her brother's crimes.
 Members of the Western Writers of America chose it as one of the Top 100 Western songs of all time.

 Recordings

 The song was a hit in 1939 for Shep Fields, vocal by Hal Derwin, reaching the No.1 spot for five weeks.
 Other successful recordings in 1939 were by Guy Lombardo, Gene Autry, Ambrose (vocal by Denny Dennis) and Tony Martin.